 Section 7.
-Coordination, 2005(b)(4) - Assurance 4
+Coordination, 2005(S)(1) Prissurance 1

-7.1 Descri I, WAP, et be how you will ensure that the LIHEAP program is coordinated with other programs available to low-income households (TANF, SS tc.).
+7.1 Describe how you will ensure that the LIHEAP program is coordinated with other programs available to low-income households (TANF, SSI, WAP, etc.).

 Joint application for multiple programs

-Intake referrals to/from other programs
+< Intake referrals to/from other programs

-One - stop intake centers
+< One - stop intake centers

-Other - Describe:
+\ Other - Describe:

 CSD and Local Service Providers coordinate activities with similar and related programs administered by the federal, state, and the public and private sector, particularly low-income energy conservation programs.
-CSD is working with the California Public Utilities Commission (CPU C) and the state's investor owned utility companies to develop strategies to leverage and coordinate our mutual resources to benefit low-income h ouseholds in the state.
+CSD is working with the California Public Utilities Commission (CPUC) and the state's investor owned utility companies to develop strategies to leverage and coordinate our mutual resources to benefit low-income households in the state.

-Local Service Providers refer potentially eligible applicants, including heating and cooling and crisis applicants, to the weatherization prog ram, California Alternate Rates for Energy (CARE), Reduced Rate Programs (RRP), and other energy or conservation programs.
-This referral is a complished through interagency agreements, communications with pertinent agencies, one-stop centers, utility companies, and public/private par tnerships.
-Local Service Providers provide assistance in coordinating the payment of clients' utility bills with the appropriate energy vendor or util ity company.
+Local Service Providers refer potentially eligible applicants, including heating and cooling and crisis applicants, to the weatherization program, California Alternate Rates for Energy (CARE), Reduced Rate Programs (RRP), and other energy or conservation programs.
+This referral is accomplished through interagency agreements, communications with pertinent agencies, one-stop centers, utility companies, and public/private partnerships.
+Local Service Providers provide assistance in coordinating the payment of clients' utility bills with the appropriate energy vendor or utility company.